 The American Lung Association is the leading organization dedicated to saving lives by improving lung health and preventing lung disease through education, advocacy and research.
 The Lung Association provides support and education for those living with asthma, lung cancer, chronic obstructive pulmonary disease (COPD), and fighting external threats to lung health such as tobacco, air pollution, and more.
 The Fight for Air Climb event is seeing tremendous success because of its uniqueness and its test of one’s physical strength, stamina and lung power.
 Teams raise money and seek sponsors for their climb to the top of the tallest building in Indianapolis - the Chase Tower (47 flights).
 Our Indianapolis Quarles & Brady office has formed a team, which is one of the lead fundraiser's for the event, raising money for the ALA in memory of Maddie Graham, who passed away just shy of 3 years after being diagnosed with pulmonary hypertension, among other things.

 On January 5, 2005, Catherine "Cat" DeBrosse died of SIDS (Sudden Infant Death Syndrome), a disease that has no indicators and no cure.
 Her parents started "Count It! for Cat" (a free-throw shoot-out) in the hopes of bringing recognition to this terrible disease (raising awareness for hundreds of people to be educated on the ways of reducing the risk of SIDS) and to help individuals in their pursuit of a college education.
 With money raised each year from "Count It! for Cat", her parents created (and continue to grow) the Catherine Sabrina DeBrosse Scholarship fund at Butler University.
 This endowed scholarship is awarded each year to a deserving female student athlete who is not on scholarship, someone truly playing for the love of the game.
 Lucy has been actively involved with "Count It!
 For Cat" since its inception in 2008.
-The 8th Annual "Count It! for Cat" will be held in 2015.

 The Shepherd Community Center is an organization on the near-east of Indianapolis that is focused on breaking the cycle of poverty and provides food, mentoring, skills training, education, etc. to youth from birth through college.
 As part of a Quarles Cares community effort to help make certain that children have quality meals over summer break, Lucy and others in the Indy office collected items and sought donations from clients and companies.
 The collection drive lasted from June 15th to June 30th.
 Also, the Indy Office hosted high school students from Shepherd Community Center for an office tour and job shadowing.